amargaritov/starlit/README.md

 * limiting decay of learning rate of the LSTM mixer (learning rate is kept constant after input symbols are processed)
 * replacing doubles with floats in several places
 * compiling with profiled guided optimizations
-* embedding a compressed English dictionary and a file with new article order as part of the compressor binary
+* embedding a compressed English dictionary and a file with new article order as part of the compressor's executable file

 # Changes to HP-2017 enwik8-specific transforms
 * merging all (de)preprocessing functions to one header file under `src/readalike_prepr/phda9_preprocess.h`